online-photo-submission/cloudcard-photo-downloader/scripts/README.md

 ### Summary

 The sftp-script sends downloaded photos over SFTP to a remote location.
-This script should be stored in the main Cloudcard-Photo-Downloader folder if being used.
+This script should be stored in the main CloudCard-Photo-Downloader folder if it is being used.

 ### Requirements

 - OS: Mac OSX or Linux
-- OS/Security Roles: Access to remote storage destination, and a public/private key pair for sending files over SFTP
+- OS/Security Roles: Access to remote storage destination and a public/private key pair for sending files over SFTP

 #### Configuration ([Video](https://video.drift.com/v/abYGbYsT875/))